From Parent to Child

 Your appearance and how you take care of yourself is very crucial on every level.

-Especially when working with people on a daily basis!
+Especially when working with people daily!
 A lot of hairstylists follow the mantra that no one would want you to do his or her hair if your hairs not done yourself.

 You only get one first impression, and you should always make it count.
 Looking a certain way tells people what’s important to you too.
 It lets them know what you’re all about.
 It’s important to always dress for the occasion.